EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 1. Create reference fraction map
 --------------------------------

 * A reference fraction map is created by rasterizing available reference land cover information to the pixel grid of the estimated fraction map.
 To obtain reasonable fractions, the reference land cover information needs to be at a significantly higher spatial resolution than the pixel grid.
+To create reference fractions

+  * Click on the |processingAlgorithm| icon in the menu to open the **QGIS Processing Toolbox**, where you can find the **EnMAP-Box geoalgorithms**.

-To create reference fractions, use the following processing algorithm :menuselection:`Create Raster --> Fraction from Vector`.
+Open the use the following processing algorithm :menuselection:`Create Raster --> Fraction from Vector`.
 * Enter the following data / parameters (use the tool tips for their description):

   * :guilabel:`Pixel Grid`: :file:`fraction_level1_estimation.bsq`